Colin Kelly

-Colin Purdie Kelly Jr. (/ˈkoʊlɪn/ KOH-lin; July 11, 1915 – December 10, 1941) was a World War II B-17 Flying Fortress pilot who flew bombing runs against the Japanese navy in the first days after the Pearl Harbor attack.
-He is remembered as one of the first American heroes of the war after ordering his crew to bail out while he remained at the bomber's controls trying to keep the plane in the air before it exploded, killing him.
+Colin Purdie Kelly Jr. (/ˈkoʊlɪn/ KOH-lin; July 11, 1915 – December 10, 1941) was an American B-17 Flying Fortress pilot who flew bombing missions against the Japanese navy in the days following the attack on Pearl Harbor.
+He is remembered as one of the first American heroes of World War II after ordering his crew to bail out while he remained at the bomber's controls trying to keep the plane in the air before it exploded, killing him.
 His was the first American B-17 to be shot down in combat.

 Life

-Kelly was born in Madison, Florida in 1915 and graduated from high school there in 1932.
+Kelly was born in Monticello, Florida in 1915 and raised in Madison, Florida, where he graduated from high school in 1932.
 He went on to West Point in 1933, graduated in the Class of 1937, and was assigned to a B-17 bomber group.
 He was the first Army officer to fly the Boeing Flying Fortress in the Far East.